Training, Tips, & Resources

 Laws of the Game

 The International Football Association Board (IFAB) establishes and publishes the official "Laws of the Game."
-These laws cover the game from youth all the way to adults.
-You can find the most current Laws of the Game
+These laws cover the game from youth to adulthood.
+You can find the most current Laws of the Game.

 IMPORTANT NOTES: